UC3MSocialRobots/maggie_devices/README.md

 # maggie_devices
-ROS packages for the devices of the Social Robot Maggie.
+ROS packages for the devices for the Social Robot Maggie.